Read the Osmo Pocket 4P as DJI testing how far a pocket camera can move into small-crew video without becoming a rig.

 Why Cannes matters

-The two-lens idea is the real story
+The two-lens idea changes the rhythm

 The 16mm view gives the Pocket 4P the wide, stabilized look people expect from an Osmo camera: walking shots, interiors, travel, vlogging and quick documentary coverage.
 The 50mm view is the more interesting addition because it gives the body a tighter portrait and detail perspective without making the shooter crop everything later.